ElliotKillick/qvm-create-windows-qube/README.md

     - Windows Server (any edition) and Windows 7/8/10 "Enterprise Evaluation" do not need this because in these products Windows automatically uses the evaluation product key if no key is specified
     - This would replace the tedious process of getting the trial product keys of any Windows media currently in use (Read: create-media.sh)
 - [ ] I recently disovered this is a Qubes [Google Summer of Code](https://www.qubes-os.org/gsoc) project; which is cool
-    - Add automated tests
+    - [x] Add automated tests
-        - Currently using ShellCheck manually
+        - Using Travis CI for automated ShellCheck
     - ACPI tables for fetching Windows the license embedded there
         - It mentions use of C, however, it seems like it may be possible to just use shell: https://osxdaily.com/2018/09/09/how-find-windows-product-key
     - Port to Python?